SeamlessDistribution/seqr-prestashop-plugin/README.md

 2. Open Prestashop administration page, go to "Modules" and on the top right corner choose "Add a new module".
 3. Select the downloaded package and confirm by clicking "Upload this module".
 4. Find the module on the module list and install it.
-5. Provide valid configuration data.
+5. Provide valid configuration values.

 ### Configuration ###